lake-wg/authz/draft-selander-lake-authz.md

 ## Certificate Request (/certrequest)

 V requests the public key certificate of U from W through the "/certrequest" path-suffix.
-To request the U's certificate, V MUST issue an HTTP request:
+To request U's authentication credential, V MUST issue an HTTP request:

 * Method is POST
 * Payload is the serialization of the ID_CRED_I object, as received in EDHOC message_3.

-In case of a successful lookup of the certificate at W, W MUST issue 200 OK response with payload containing the serialized CRED_I certificate.
+In case of a successful lookup of the authentication credential at W, W MUST issue 200 OK response with payload containing the serialized CRED_I.

 # Security Considerations  {#sec-cons}